Written by Rose Souders

 If you can find a way to support your customers right now, whether that be through new services, products they need, or entertainment, then do it.
 Adapt.

 Be sensitive.
 Provide value.
-In a couple of weeks, everyone will have no choice but to start offering new services and products.
-If you can get there first, you’ll be ahead.
 Spend your time this week (not later) planning out the following to outline your marketing strategy:

 - What does your marketing funnel look like?
 Think about how people first see you and their step by step journey to buy your product or service.